paulflang/SBML2Julia/README.md

 # `SBML2JuliaMP`

-`SBML2JuliaMP` is a tool to for optimizing parameters of an ordinary differential equation (ODE) model in sbml format.
+`SBML2JuliaMP` is a tool to for optimizing parameters of an ordinary differential equation (ODE) model. `SBML2JuliaMP` translates a model from SBML/[PEtab](https://petab.readthedocs.io/en/stable/) format into Julia for Mathematical Programming ([JuMP](https://jump.dev/JuMP.jl/stable/)), performes the optimization task and returns the results.

 ## Optimization method

 `SBML2JuliaMP` uses the optimization method presented in [Scalable nonlinear programming framework for parameter estimation in dynamic biological system models](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006828).
 In brief, contrary to typical parameter optimization methods for ODE systems, `SBML2JuliaMP` does not rely on simulation of the ODE system.
 Instead `SBML2JuliaMP` uses an implicit Euler scheme to time-discretize an ODE system of n equations into m time steps.
 This transforms the ODE system into a system of n * (m - 1) algebraic equations with n * m variables.
-These n * m variables (or a subset thereof) can then be cast into an objective function.
-Per default, `SBML2JuliaMP` uses a least square objective. `SBML2JuliaMP` then uses interior-point optimization implemented in the Julia language to minimize the objective function constraint to the n * (m - 1) algebraic equations.
+These n * m variables (or a subset thereof) can then be cast into an objective function. `SBML2JuliaMP` then uses interior-point optimization implemented in the Julia language to minimize the objective function constraint to the n * (m - 1) algebraic equations.

 ## Installation